Troubleshooting your Development Environment Setup

 cp -r node_modules/fibers apps/meteor/node_modules/

-1. Move to the bcrypt directory and rebuild everything:
+1. Navigate to the bcrypt directory and rebuild the binary:

 cd node_modules/bcrypt